-The possible risks of harm to children and vulnerable adults posed by an accused person need to be effectively evaluated, managed and in some cases that will require the College to consider suspending the person until the case resolved.
+The possible risks of harm to children and adults at risk posed by an accused person need to be effectively evaluated, managed and in some cases that will require the College to consider suspending the person until the case resolved.
 Suspension should not be automatic in every case where an allegation is found to warrant further investigation.
 It should be considered:

-- Where a child or vulnerable adult is at risk - Where the allegations are potentially sufficiently serious to justify dismissal on the grounds of gross misconduct - Where necessary for the good and efficient conduct of the investigation. - Suspension will be in accordance with the College's Disciplinary Procedures.
+- Where a child or adult at risk is at risk - Where the allegations are potentially sufficiently serious to justify dismissal on the grounds of gross misconduct - Where necessary for the good and efficient conduct of the investigation. - Suspension will be in accordance with the College's Disciplinary Procedures.